tylermercer/personal-website/src/content/posts/faith/seven-experiences-of-love.md

 ## Why we serve

-God's love, in its fulness, is manifest in the life and mission of Jesus Christ.
+God’s love, in its fulness, is manifest in the life and mission of Jesus Christ.
 [John 3:16](https://www.churchofjesuschrist.org/study/scriptures/nt/john/3?lang=eng&id=16#p16)
 (probably the most-quoted Bible verse of all time) captures this well: